Tracking is the mechanism by which Entity Framework performs tracking of changes in entities retrieved from the database.

 context.Update(product)

-On the other hand, if we want to mark only the state of a property, we could do it like this
+On the other hand, if we want to mark only the state of a property, we could do it like this:

 context.Entry(product).Property(p => p.Price).IsModified = true;

-When to use No-Tracking
+When to Use No-Tracking

-Entities loaded with No-Tracking reduce memory overhead and improve speed in database access (they improve it a lot!)
+Entities loaded with No-Tracking reduce memory overhead and improve speed in database access (they improve it a lot!).

-However, we lose tracking 🙄.
+But of course, we lose tracking 🙄.
 So if we make changes to the entities, we won’t be able to save them (easily) with SaveChanges.

-Therefore, it is useful in
+Therefore, it is useful for:

-• Read-only queries: If you only need to retrieve data to display or process it without modifying it
+- Read-only queries: If you only need to retrieve data to display or process it without modifying it.

-• Large volumes of data: When working with large datasets that require significant performance optimization
+- Large volumes of data: When working with large datasets that require significant performance optimization.